QSFT/Doradus/README.md

+#Doradus at Strata 2015
+If you need an excuse to visit sunny California in February, come learn about Doradus at [Strata+Hadoop World 2015](http://strataconf.com/big-data-conference-ca-2015/), which takes place February 17-20, 2015 in San Jose, CA. I'll be describing Doradus at this session: [One Billion Objects in 2GB: Big Data Analytics on Small Clusters with Doradus OLAP](http://strataconf.com/big-data-conference-ca-2015/public/schedule/detail/38276).
+Love to see you there!

+\- Randy

 #Overview
 Doradus is a REST service that extends a Cassandra NoSQL database with a graph-based data model, advanced indexing and search features, and a REST API.